tisem-digital-marketing/2021-smwa/docs/about.md

 His substantive research interests lie in social media and it's impact on media and entertainment industries, and the role of social media networks in political revolutions.

-In his spare time he enjoys strumming his ukelele, improving his caffe latte making skills and building Lego models.
+In his spare time he enjoys strumming his ukulele, improving his caffe latte making skills and building Lego models.

+[**Sign Up to Lachlan's Office Hours**][calendly-lachlan]

 ## Hendrik De With